alan-turing-institute/data-safe-haven/deployment/administration/README.md

 There are several different ways in which logging into the environment can fail.
 Here we go through the login procedure and discuss possible problems at each step

 ### 1. Certificate expiry before getting to the environment
 ![01_certificate_expiry](images/environment_access/01_certificate_expiry.png)

 #### Possible problems and solutions
 The expired certificate can be ignored but login will not be possible.

 #### Replace the SSL certificate with a new one
-- Ensure you have [Certbot](https://certbot.eff.org/) installed.
-This required using a Mac or Linux computer.

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

-- Open a Powershell terminal and navigate to the `secure_research_environment/sre_deploy_scripts/04_create_rds/` directory of the Safe Haven repository
+- Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Run the `./CreateUpdate_Signed_Ssl_Certificate.ps1` script, providing the SRE ID when prompted
+- Run the `./CreateUpdate_Signed_Ssl_Certificate.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config.

 ### 2. Failure when logging into the environment via web browser
 ![environment_access_02_password_login](images/environment_access/02_password_login.png)

 #### Possible problems and solutions